-Always shut off electrical power to the fan motor(s) prior to performing any inspections that may involve physical contact with the mechanical or electrical equipment in or on the condenser.
+Always shut off electrical power to the tower fan motor prior to performing any inspections that may involve physical contact with the mechanical or electrical equipment in or on the tower.
 Lock out and tag out any electrical switches to prevent others from turning the power back on.
 Service personnel must wear proper personal protective clothing and equipment.

-- The motor sheave is to be positioned as close as possible to the motor in order to minimize torque on the motor bushings. - The motor and/or fan sheave(s) may have grooves that are not used. - Sheaves must be aligned within 1/8" of each other in order to not adversely affect drive system life.
-Alignment can be achieved by placing a straight edge flush across the faces of the sheaves and ensuring four points of contact. - The number of grooves on the motor and fan sheaves may not match each other, or the number of grooves on the belt.
-Install the belt(s) on the groove(s) closest to the fan or motor- doing so will reduce the force on bearings, thus increasing their life.
+- The motor sheave is to be positioned as close as possible to the motor in order to minimize torque on the motor bushings. - The motor and fan sheaves may have grooves that are not used.
+The bottom surface of the motor and fan sheaves must be aligned within /8" of each other and level within /2° (/8" in 12") in order to not adversely affect belt and sheave life. - Alignment can be achieved by placing a straight edge across the top of the sheaves making sure that it is level and measuring down to the bottom surface of both sheaves at four points.
+See photo.

+The number of grooves on the motor and fan sheaves may not match each other, or the number of grooves on the belt.
+Always install the belts on the highest grooves on the fan sheave.
+Doing so will reduce the force on the fan shaft bearings, thus increasing their life.